Pterostylis stenosepala: Taxonomy and naming

 This greenhood was first formally described in 2006 by David Jones and given the name Bunochilus stenosapalus.
 The description was published in Australian Orchid Research from a specimen collected in Conimbla National Park.
 In 2010, Gary Backhouse changed the name to Pterostylis stenosepala.
-The specific epithet (stenosepala) is derived from the Ancient Greek word stenos meaning "narrow" and the New Latin word sepalum meaning "sepal", referring to the narrow lateral sepals.
+The specific epithet (stenosepala) is derived from the Ancient Greek word stenos meaning "narrow" and the Neo-Latin word sepalum meaning "sepal", referring to the narrow lateral sepals.

 Distribution and habitat

 The narrow-sepalled leafy greenhood grows in forest with grasses or shrubs near Orange and Cowra in the Central Tablelands and Central West Slopes.